secjohn/obfy/readme.md

 http://nullsecurity.net/tools/binary.html
 The directions how to compile it and get it working can be found on my blog here: http://secjohn.blogspot.com/2013/08/encrypting-payloads-with-smbexec-on.html In a nutshell, compile it (see link above for directions), name the executable crypter.exe and run updatedb so the locate command finds it.
-Do that the script will find you have it and ask if you want to use it.
+Do that the script will find you have it and ask if you want to use it. ### Update 10/2/2013
+I added an rc file creation into the script to save time.
+It is called obfy.rc and will match whatever payload you picked if you use 1-4.
+If you are doing a custom file you are on your own.
+It does not launch an xterm and launch it.
+I like managing my own windows.